 Healing Through Community

-Together our shared vision of understanding and reconciliation will help us to deliver support right in the heart of our parish communities.
+Together with our partner charities, our shared vision of understanding and reconciliation will help us to deliver support right in the heart of our parish communities.

 - Funding of Male Telephone helpline

-- Training to frontline workers across the Diocese to support them to better aid their understanding of working with survivors, managing disclosure, and understanding the subject of sexual abuse.
+- Training to frontline workers (including lay, religious and clergy) across the Diocese to support them to better aid their understanding of working with survivors, managing disclosure, and understanding the subject of sexual abuse.